-STRATEGIC FOCUS AREA 1: EDUCATION AND TRANSFORMATION

-STRATEGIC OBJECTIVE STRATEGIC OBJECTIVE Providing an appropriate framework for the education and training of properly qualified auditors Measurable Objective Output Outcomes Output Indicator Performance Targets Q1 Q2 Q3 Q4 To monitor the environment in which the Auditing Development Programme is offered ADP monitoring reports.
-Conducive environment to the development of auditing competence.
+STRATEGIC FOCUS AREA 1: EDUCATION AND TRANSFORMATION STRATEGIC OBJECTIVE Providing an appropriate framework for the education and training of properly qualified auditors Measurable Output Outcomes Output Indicator Performance Targets Objective Baseline per annum Five-year target per annum To monitor the environment in which the Audit Development Programme is offered.
+ADP monitoring reports.
+Conducive environment to the development of audit competence.
 The number of ADP monitoring visits completed per annum.
-11 visits 11 visits 11 visits 12 visits To monitor the programmes and institutional requirements of accredited professional podies Accredited professional body monitoring reports.
+45 visits 45 visits To monitor the programmes and institutional requirements of accredited professional bodies.
+Accredited professional body monitoring reports.
 Compliance with the Accreditation Model.
-The number of Final Monitoring Reports to be submitted to the accredited professional body, within 10 working days after the Education and Transformation Committee's (EDCOM) approval.
-N/A N/A N/A 2 reports To contribute to the transformation of the profession IRBA transformation initiatives.
+The number of Final Monitoring Reports (FMRs) to be submitted to the accredited professional body, within 10 working days after the Education and Transformation Committee's (EDCOM) approval.
+2 reports 2 reports To contribute to the transformation of the profession.
+IRBA transformation initiatives.
 Transformation of the RA profession through targeted initiatives aimed at identifying and addressing barriers to transformation.
 The number of IRBA transformation initiatives completed per annum.
-2 2 2 2 To monitor the Continuing Professional Development CPD) compliance of RAs 1 RAs are complying with the CPD Policy.
-The number of CPD monitoring reports analysed per annum.
-N/A N/A 1 report N/A
+8 8